Security in Managed Service for GitLab

 Extra materials

-See examples of pipeline security prepared as part of Yandex Cloud Security Solution Library
+See the pipeline security examples prepared as part of Yandex Cloud Security Solution Library

 - Detecting vulnerabilities in CI/CD (